Code of Ethics and Conduct.

 You must safeguard our confidential information, trade secrets and intellectual property (including copyrights, trademarks and patents) in the same way as all other physical assets belonging to the company.

 All documents, files, materials, records and reports acquired or created in the course of your engagement are the property of the company.
-Colleagues may not register any Mammoth intellectual property rights, including trademarks, internet domain names or social media accounts in their own names.
+You must not register any Mammoth intellectual property rights, including trademarks, internet domain names or social media accounts in your own name.

 You may only remove originals or copies of such property from our offices for the sole purpose of performing your duties, and they must return such records at any time upon request.
-At Mammoth we sometimes use intellectual property, trade secrets and/or confidential information belonging to others under licence.
-We expect colleagues to ensure that their use of any such assets or information is permitted by the owner and does not infringe anyone’s intellectual property rights.
+We often use intellectual property, trade secrets and/or confidential information belonging to others so please check that your use complies with the permissions and limitations set by those owners.

 10. Health & Safety

-We are committed to conducting our business with the utmost concern for the health and safety of our colleagues, customers and the general public.
+We are committed to conducting our business with the health and safety of you, your colleagues, customers, suppliers and the general public always in mind.
 We will always strive to comply fully with all applicable and relevant laws and regulations relating to the workplace health and safety and environmental protection for the benefit of our colleagues, customers and members of the general public.

 We are committed to ensuring that our health and safety policies conform to best practice and encourage open dialogue and constructive feedback.

-Every colleague is responsible for checking and ensuring that their working environment is healthy and safe.
-As well as considering their own health and safety, colleagues must also consider the health and safety of anyone who may be affected by their actions or behaviour.
+We ask everyone working on our projects to help ensure that their working environment is healthy and safe.
+As well as considering your own health and safety, please also consider the health and safety of anyone who may be affected by your actions or behaviour.

 You must always follow Health and Safety policies and guidelines and fully cooperate with the instructions of ITV’s and Mammoth’s Health and Safety advisors.

 Please make sure that you have read and you comply with all Health and Safety policies and guidelines that are relevant to your role.
-Further details can be obtained from Jon Williams or James Penny.
+Further details can be obtained from Mammoth.

 11. Financial and accounting controls and records

 All financial and accounting information about us must be recorded and presented accurately, diligently and fairly, in accordance with good business practices, applicable accounting standards and local laws.
-The company has a system of limits and other controls for the proper authorisation of expenditure which must be adhered to, details of which are available from Jo Silvester.
+There are spend limits and other controls for the authorisation of expenditure, details of which are available from Jo Silvester.

 12. Tax evasion and facilitating tax evasion